Key Strategies, Benefits, and Limitations When Making Charitable Donations

-Charitable giving is often the most overlooked component of estate planning, but it can provide rewarding experiences and significant donor benefits.
+Charitable giving is an often-overlooked component of estate planning, but it can provide rewarding experiences and significant donor benefits.

-If you’ve considered making a charitable donation, changes introduced by the tax reform reconciliation act of 2017, referred to as the Tax Cuts and Jobs Act (TCJA), make it a good time to revisit charitable strategies and determine if there are opportunities you or your family can benefit from.
+If you’ve considered making a charitable donation, changes introduced in the Tax Cuts and Jobs Act (TCJA) make it a good time to revisit charitable strategies and determine if there are opportunities you or your family can benefit from.

 Before donating, however, it’s important to understand giving logistics—such as philanthropic limitations, strategies, and structures—and the benefits different approaches provide.